Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

-He’ll teach you how to make the staples, including the perfect half-boiled egg to top your ramen, but he does it in a warm and humorous way that allows you to make mistakes and learn new things along the way.
+He’ll teach you how to make the staples sushi, including the perfect half-boiled egg to top your ramen, but he does it in a warm and humorous way that allows you to make mistakes and learn new things along the way.

-If you know someone who is equal parts fascinated and intimidated by Japanese food, this cookbook can finally get them into the kitchen.
+If you know someone who is equal parts fascinated and intimidated by Japanese sushi and food, this cookbook can finally get them into the kitchen.